-The arrival of Africans to the lands we know today as America occurred with the arrival of the conquistadors and as a consequence of the slave trade system that was consolidated at the time and that made it possible that, between the 16th and 19th centuries, nearly 12.5 million people were forcibly taken from their places of origin in Africa to be sent as slaves to different parts of the Atlantic world, a fact considered the largest forced movement in history.
+The arrival of Africans to the lands we know today as America occurred with the arrival of the conquistadors and consequently, the slave trade system that was consolidated at the time and that made it possible that, between the sixteenth and nineteenth centuries, about 12.5 million people were forcibly removed from their places of origin in Africa to be sent as slaves to different parts of the Atlantic world, a fact considered the largest forced movement in history.

 However, the experiences and history of Africans and Afro-descendants in the Americas are not determined entirely by slavery and subordination to that regime, but also in opposition to it, since there were free Africans in the Americas and their relationship with the slave regime was not one of complete subjugation.

-Despite this history of resistance and impetus for freedom, the voices, experiences, and stories of black people are often invisibilized, and this is intensified when it comes to the history of black people who were enslaved and who fought to end this injustice, such is the case of Yanga or Ñyanga, the protagonist of an episode of history that has become a great omission in the great stories of Mexico.
-To talk about Yanga, an African man who was enslaved and who became an icon of uprising and liberation, it is necessary to talk about the social context of the time in which he lived.
+Despite this history of resistance and impetus for freedom, the voices, experiences, and stories of black people are often invisibilized, and this is intensified when it comes to the history of black people who were enslaved and who fought to end this injustice, such is the case of Yanga or Ñyanga, the protagonist of an episode in our history that has become a great omission in the great stories of our country.
+To talk about Yanga, an African man who was enslaved and became an icon of uprising and liberation, we must talk about the social context of the time in which he lived.

-According to researcher Adriana Naveda, slavery was of utmost importance at the time, as it "represented more than half of the total value of the haciendas"; hence the deep interest of the owners in recovering runaway slaves.
+As Adriana Naveda explains, slavery was of utmost importance at the time, since "it represented more than half of the total value of the haciendas"; hence the deep interest of the owners in recovering runaway slaves.
 Likewise, those who owned slaves not only refused to grant them freedom because of the economic loss it represented but also saw in the maroonage a dangerous example that other slaves could follow; that is why Yanga's rebellion is an emblematic case of this type of uprising.

-Yanga was an African man who was taken in 1579 as a slave to New Spain, specifically to the area of sugarcane haciendas and cattle ranches in the Valley of Orizaba, Veracruz; according to Francisco Xavier Alegre (1729-1788) and his History of the Society of Jesus in New Spain (one of the main historical sources of this event), Yanga was a man of advanced age and originally from the Bran nation, where -had he not been a prisoner- he would have become a king.
+Yanga was an African man who was taken in 1579 as a slave to New Spain, specifically to the area of sugarcane haciendas and cattle ranches in the Valley of Orizaba, Veracruz.
+According to Francisco Xavier Alegre (1729-1788) and his History of the Society of Jesus in New Spain (one of the main historical sources on this event), Yanga was a man of advanced age and originally from the Bran nation, where -had he not been a prisoner- he would have become a king.

 Yanga escaped and settled in palenques located in the foothills of the Sierra de Zongolica, in the Sierra Madre Oriental, in the company of other Africans who were also seeking freedom and who had probably arrived in the area due to the growth of sugar production in Veracruz at the end of the 17th and beginning of the 18th centuries.
 Soon Yanga became their leader and was in charge of the civil and political administration of the group for more than 30 years; while the military command was given to Francisco de la Matosa, a young man from Angola who took the name of his exploiter and who had also escaped from slavery.

-Spaniards and Africans confronted each other, but the resistance and perseverance of the Yanga and Matosa armies made the viceroy agree to negotiate the freedom of the rebels.
-In this way, the Spaniards offered a truce that implied some capitulations for Yanga and his people; such conditions had to do with the desire to put an end to the escapes of slaves and the rebellions that had put the colonial power in crisis and that constituted substantial economic losses, so from that moment on, Yanga and his people committed themselves to catch and return any slave that escaped and sought refuge with them, although apparently this condition was not completely fulfilled.
+Spaniards and Africans confronted each other, but the resistance and perseverance of Yanga's army and the Matosa made the viceroy agree to negotiate the freedom of the rebels.
+In this way, the Spaniards offered a truce that implied some capitulations for Yanga and his people; such conditions had to do with the desire to put an end to slave escapes and rebellions that had put the colonial power in crisis and that constituted substantial economic losses, so from that moment on, Yanga and his people committed themselves to catch and return any slave that escaped and sought refuge with them, although this condition was not completely fulfilled.